MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/azure-key-vault.md

     From the key vault reader application overview page, select **Certificates & secrets**, **Upload certificate**, and follow instructions to locate and upload the certificate.

-### Grant the key vault reader application permission to read secrets from the key vaults
+### Grant the key vault reader application permission to key vaults

 In this task, you grant the key vault reader application permission to read secrets from your key vaults.
 The steps in this task are done from the the [Azure portal](https://portal.azure.com).